NormalUhr/yihua-zhang/_pages/about.md

 * Yihua gained extensive large-scale distributed training experience, working on multi-node (32–128 nodes, >256–1024 A100/H100) systems, leveraging advanced frameworks, such as Megatron and FSDP2, with a deep understanding of parallel strategies including TP (tensor), PP (pipeline), SP (sequence), and EP (expert) parallelism.
 These experiences have strengthened his ability to bridge algorithmic innovation with production-grade deployment of multimodal foundation models at scale.

-**I am on the academic and industry job market right now!
-If you know any role that might be a good fit, please feel free to contact me!**
+**<a href="https://www.linkedin.com/in/zhangyihua/">I am on the academic and industry job market right now!
+If you know any role that might be a good fit, please contact me, thanks!</a>**

 :heavy_check_mark: **Theme 1: Trustworthy Foundation Models: Robustness, Fairness, and Unlearning**: Yihua explores how to enhance the trustworthiness of foundation models, focusing on robustness against adversarial attacks, fairness in decision-making, and the emerging area of machine unlearning to ensure data privacy and compliance with deletion requests.